 User will select the item type, i.e. either the item in medical, non-medical or both.

 User will select the mode of purchase i.e. credit (vendor purchase), Bank L/C or local purchase.
+WHY TO SELECT?

 User will enter the discount and GST(Goods Service Tax) values.